Unilever downbeat on Europe, China consumer sentiment | Business

 Unilever Plc on Thursday gave a dire assessment of consumer sentiment in Europe and China, two of its key markets, but raised its full year sales forecast as it lifted prices to counter soaring costs.
 Like the rest of the consumer goods industry, Unilever's margins have been squeezed since the start of the war in Ukraine that has pushed up costs of energy and key ingredients.
 As a result, the company has raised prices sharply.

 "Consumer sentiment in Europe is at an all time low," Chief Financial Officer Graeme Pitkethly told reporters, warning of fears of a "confluence of events" in Europe with energy prices and inflation rising and consumers' savings waning.
-Shoppers around the world paid 12.5% more for Unilever products in the quarter, with sales volumes declining 1.6%.
+Shoppers around the world paid 12.5% more for Unilever products in the quarter - a record price hike for the company - with sales volumes declining 1.6%.
 The company reported a better-than-expected increase in third-quarter sales.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)